The Untold Truth Of Will Ferrell

 Advertisement

-Even people who don't buy into his particular brand of humor have to admit he's pretty much the most normal guy in Hollywood.
+Even people who don't buy into Will Ferrell's particular brand of humor have to admit he's pretty much the most normal guy in Hollywood.
 He doesn't come with much in the way of scandals, there's not too much outrage over his life choices, and if you hadn't seen him on the big screen, he's the guy you might meet at a party.
 Or the gas station.
-He gets indifference instead of hate, except from Joan Rivers.
+He gets indifference instead of hate, except from Joan Rivers (pictured).

 Advertisement